-Job hopping is still rife in Singapore and Hong Kong banking, but it pays to quit your role in the right way.
+Job hopping may be rife in Singapore and Hong Kong banking, but it still pays to quit your role in the right way.
 The cities' financial sectors aren't large enough to guarantee that you won't be working alongside your colleagues – or even your boss – in the future.

-In the job-hopping world of Asian financial services too many people treat resignation as an impersonal box-ticking exercise.
-“Never just hand over a formal resignation letter up front – always have a one-to-one talk with your boss before you do,” says Paul Heng, founder of NeXT Corporate Coaching Services in Singapore.
-“Give the boss the chance to hear it from you, before you become ‘paperwork’ yourself to them.”
+In the job-hopping world of Asian financial services, too many bankers treat resignation as an impersonal box-ticking exercise.
+But you should never just hand over a formal resignation letter up front – always have a one-to-one talk with your boss first, says Farida Charania, group CEO of recruiters Nastrac in Singapore.
+“Tell your manager before you send the letter, and agree on a date of release.”

 Show some appreciation

 Your boss may view your departure as a loss of face – a personal affront to their leadership – so try to allay these fears when you meet.
 Managers tend to feel defensive about resignations, explains Daniel Koh, a psychologist at Insights Mind Centre in Singapore.
-“So towards the start of the meeting show your appreciation for your boss and make them feel they’re not at fault.
-For example, point out how you value the learning opportunities they’ve given you,” he adds.
+“Show your appreciation for your boss toward the start of the resignation meeting and make them feel they’re not at fault – point out the learning opportunities they’ve given you, for example,” he adds.

 If your manager chooses to challenge your resignation with some aggressive questioning, it’s best not to get involved in an argument – neutral responses work best.
 “You can’t stop what others say about you – it’s how you react that’s most important.
 Reinforce that you understand their situation, but if they’re still very aggressive, it’s best to acknowledge how they feel and then walk away,” says Koh.

 Do whatever you can to ensure a smooth transition.
 Don’t just focus on business-as-usual work during your notice period, provide a handover schedule of outstanding issues, says Adrian Choo, a business development director at Lee Hecht Harrison in Singapore.
-Desmarescaux adds: “Think hard about how you can help.
+Fabrice Desmarescaux, managing partner for Southeast Asia at Eric Salmon & Partners, adds: “Think hard about how you can help.
 Can you stay until you finish an important project?
 Can you help identify a replacement?
 Make sure your manager doesn't lose face during the handover and remember my number-one rule: assume you will deal with these people again – someday, somewhere.”